 With our WorkWave billing software, integrated with Quickbooks, you can effectively estimate each job’s cost, bill the customer accordingly, and even process credit card payments right there on the job.

-Third, our management software we provide is another pro window cleaning tool that will be a lifesaver if you scale up and add employees to the roster.
+Third, the management software we provide is another professional window-cleaning tool that will be a lifesaver if you scale up and add employees to the roster.
 This way you can manage employees from any area who may be working at multiple locations all at once.

 10. A Water Purifier system